puppybits/Truth-News/svvdtjnhsa.md

 4. Since the reader will be prolific and log which anonymous reader views content they will be able to be notified when content is corrected or when trusted auditors verify content.
-5. Trusted auditors can rate
+5. Trusted auditors can rate each other

 ---